anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 # Module 1: Provisioning automation

-In this module, you will get started with Terraform.
-We will enable requisite Google APIs and optionally update Organization policies.
+In this module, you will provision the services needed for the lab.

-1. You will create a project manually
-2. Clone the lab Git repo
+1. You will clone the lab git repo
-3. Configure your preferences for the lab
+2. Then configure your preferences for the lab
-4. Run Terraform init
-5. Run Terraform plan and review the same
-6. Run Terraform apply and watch for completion
+3. And run terraform for provisioning

 **Lab Module Duration:** <br>
 ~45-55 minutes

 **Prerequisite:** <br>
 Create a new project manually for this lab.
+You need to be the owner.

 ## 1. Clone the repo
-Run this on Cloud Shell scoped to the new project you created for the lab.
+Run this on Cloud Shell scoped to the project you created for the lab.
 ```
 cd ~
 git clone https://github.com/anagha-google/apache-hudi-gcp-lab.git